irskep/ninetyfive/Readme.md

 ### StaticWindow

-Fixed-position element (doesn't scroll with page!) with title bar, window decoration, and contents
+Fixed-position element (doesn't scroll with page!) with title bar, window decoration, and contents.

+`titleExtra` exists so you can pass `title` as a simple string if you don't need extra window decorations.

 **props**
-  - `title`: `string
+  - `title`: `string`
   - `titleExtra`: `React.Node` (Probably one or more `<TinyButton />` elements; need keys!)
   - `margin`: `Number|null` (Margin between outside of window and its container)
   - `style`: `Object|null` (CSS styles for outermost div)